Skip to main content

 BitMEX API credentials can be provided either directly in the configuration or via environment variables:

-• BITMEX_API_KEY: Your BitMEX API key.
+• BITMEX_API_KEY: Your BitMEX API key for production.

-• BITMEX_API_SECRET: Your BitMEX API secret.
+• BITMEX_API_SECRET: Your BitMEX API secret for production.

 To generate API keys: